2014 Pushcart Prize Nominations

 2020 Pushcart Prize Nominations

-We will nominate at least two flash fiction piece (from among stories published in The Zodiac Review in 2020) during late fall of this year, and will announce nomination(s) in this space.
-Suggested nominations from you, Zodiac readers, will be most welcome.
+Suggested nominations from you, Zodiac readers, will be most welcome in the coming year.
 Just send your suggestions to us at editor@thezodiacreview, with "Pushcart nomination" in the subject lilne, and give us an idea of why you feel your suggestions are stellar.

 2016 Pushcart Prize Nominations